RISC-V: Memory access

 Like many RISC designs, RISC-V is a load–store architecture: instructions address only registers, with load and store instructions conveying data to and from memory.

 Most load and store instructions include a 12-bit offset and two register identifiers.
 One register is the base register.
-The other register is the source (for a store) or destination (for a load).
+The other register is the destination (for a load) or the source (for a store).

 The offset is added to a base register to get the address.
 Forming the address as a base register plus offset allows single instructions to access data structures.
 For example, if the base register points to the top of a stack, single instructions can access a subroutine's local variables in the stack.
 Likewise the load and store instructions can access a record-style structure or a memory-mapped I/O device.
 Using the constant zero register as a base address allows single instructions to access memory near address zero.

 Memory is addressed as 8-bit bytes, with instructions being in little-endian order, and with data being in the byte order defined by the execution environment interface in which code is running.
 Words, up to the register size, can be accessed with the load and store instructions.

 RISC-V was originally specified as little-endian to resemble other familiar, successful computers, for example, x86.
 This also reduces a CPU's complexity and costs slightly less because it reads all sizes of words in the same order.
 For example, the RISC-V instruction set decodes starting at the lowest-addressed byte of the instruction.
-Big-endian and bi-endian variants were defined for support of legacy code bases that assume big-endian alignment.
+Big-endian and bi-endian variants were defined for support of legacy code bases that assume big-endianness.
+The privileged ISA defines bits in the mstatus and mstatush registers that indicate and, optionally, control whether M-mode, S-mode, and U-mode memory accesses other than instruction fetches are little-endian or big-endian; those bits may be read-only, in which case the endianness of the implementation is hardwired, or may be writable.